tibonihoo/yapsy/yapsydir/trunk/doc/presentation.rst

-   The extension is customisable at the ``PluginManager``'s instanciation, since one may usually prefer the extension to bear the application name rather than |Yapsy|'s.
+   The extension is customisable at the ``PluginManager``'s instanciation, since one may usually prefer the extension to bear the application name rather than |yapsy|'s.

 ``myplugin.py``